meidoworks/nekoq-component/configure/Design.md

 ##### Corner Case Tolerant

-* [ ] Inconsistent configure versions(especially while a new update spreads) in the single cluster.
+* [x] Inconsistent configure versions(especially while a new update spreads) in the single cluster.
 Client configure fetching will keep flip-flop configure versions connecting to different state servers in a short period.
 It will cause unstable configuration.
     * History version based configure fetching can avoid the issue.
+    * In the default implementation, 'strings.Compare' is used to compare versions.
+So it is expected that versions should be literally incremental.

 ### 2. Concepts